tkhq/packages/README.md

 # ImgRep

-Repository of reproducibly built images with reputation anchored signatures.
+Repository of reproducibly built images of common open source Linux toolchains and software with reputation anchored signatures.

 ## About